The entire book appears at this link with chapters added after appearing online:

 by check cashing liquor stores.
 A humbler race runs there.

-A strange companion rests next to intrepid Tyger on a grey
+next to intrepid Tyger on a barely upholstered seat.

 relic dubbed the “box of troubles” by someone.